-A. If you move within New Jersey, you can change your address and telephone number online here. [njuifile.net] You will need a New Jersey state identification card, a New Jersey driver's license, or the personal identification number (PIN) you set up when you filed your initial unemployment benefit claim to change your address online.
+A. If you move within New Jersey, you can change your address and telephone number online here. [nj.gov/labor/ui] You will need a New Jersey state identification card, a New Jersey driver's license, or the personal identification number (PIN) you set up when you filed your initial unemployment benefit claim to change your address online.
 You may change your information by phone by calling a local Reemployment Call Center (see numbers below).